 The age profile of those affected in the first few weeks was also younger than in other countries.
 Many positives have returned from ski resorts in Austria or Italy, and the lower average age would help explain the low mortality rate.

-"I suppose many young Italians have been infected without ever being discovered"he said to the newspaper Die Zeit Christian Drosten, virologist at the Charité hospital in Berlin.
-"This also explains the supposedly higher death rate of the virus there.".
+"I suppose that many young Italians have been infected without ever being discovered"he said to the newspaper Die Zeit Christian Drosten, virologist at the Charité hospital in Berlin.
+"This also explains the allegedly higher death rate of the virus there.".
 And the suspicion that the virus had been in circulation for a long time also in our country increases considerably.

 Mortality in Germany will increase